Holikma/holikma/README.md

 Hi there!
 I'm **Marek Holik**, a **Data Analyst intern** and an **Applied Mathematics student** at Slovak Technical University.

 Balancing academic pursuits with professional responsibilities can be demanding—especially when it comes to reviewing and refining the projects I've devoted countless hours to.

+Since I cant share projects I´m working on at my Internship position, nor share algorithms used for personal purposes, these are projects I´m trying to represent myself with and prove to potential partners, that I´m Junior developer with experience in designing projects, as these projects are mostly impelementation of back-end processes paired with front-end UI, focused on functional and readable code, with potential to upscale.

 ---